 I didn’t want that and that wasn’t going to be me.

 I re-enrolled in school.
-I started with home school in the summer.
+I started with home school in the summer, since my kids where going to Brooksfield School I didn’t have much time.
 I caught up all the credits I had missed and started working on the ones I had left.
 Then I went back to public school.
 I hated every minute of it, but I dragged myself through it.
 I walked the block and a half to SoHi every day.
 I left my classes barfing my brains out on more than one occasion.
 My teachers knew I was pregnant.
 I could tell they were trying not to make a spectacle of it, but they did with obvious special treatment; no hall pass needed for my morning sickness runs.
 I barely made it through the semester.
 At that point, I was obviously pregnant and I just didn’t think I had it in me to keep going.
 I switched back to home school full time.
 By the time I had my daughter, I only needed three more classes.
 I finished those three classes at Kenai Alternative.
 I spent seven weeks, riding the bus there at 7 in the morning with a brand new baby, dealing with breastfeeding discrimination, and trying my best to keep up while my head was swimming in demerol and dilaudid.
 Even so, I did it.
 I finished an entire semester before I was originally supposed to and I walked at graduation the following May.

 I see people who make excuses about why they didn’t want to, couldn’t or wouldn’t finish high school or get their GED, but really, there are very few real reasons not to.
 It isn’t easy.
 I’ll agree there, but your education isn’t something you should expect to be handed to you.
 You have to work for it.
 If it were easy it wouldn’t be worth being proud of, would it?

 I spent the next year in marital hell.